tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/产品简介/规格与限制_intl_en.md

     			<td>Limits</td>
     			<td>1.
 READ/WRITE requests: by default, each bucket enjoys up to 30,000 QPS in Public Cloud regions in Chinese mainland, and up to 3,000 QPS in any other regions.
 <br>2.
 LIST requests: by default, each bucket enjoys up to 1,200 QPS in any region.
 <br>3.
-RETRIEVE requests: by default, each bucket enjoys up to 100 QPS in any region.
+RETRIEVE requests: each bucket enjoys up to 100 QPS in any region.
 <br>To request higher QPS, please see <a href="https://intl.cloud.tencent.com/document/product/436/13653">Request Rate and Performance Optimization</a>. </td>
      </tr>
 		    <tr>